Phase I: GE Food/Feed Safety Assessment Training

 August 1, 2017-August 3, 2017

 On August 1-3, 2017, a three-day technical training program was conducted in Bogor, Indonesia, organized by the Agriculture & Food Systems Institute in cooperation with the Indonesian National Agency for Food and Drug Control (BPOM) and the Indonesian Center for Animal Research and Development (ICARD).
 This activity provided an opportunity for participants to engage in practical exercises highlighting the fundamental concepts employed in food and feed safety assessments of genetically engineered (GE) crops.

-Learn more about the Agriculture & Food Systems Institute’s program on GE food and feed safety.
+To learn more about the Agriculture & Food Systems Institute’s program on GE food and feed safety, click here.

 To learn about Phase II in Newark, DE in November 2017, click here.

 To read the outcomes from a similar two-phased, food/feed safety program we conducted in India in 2014, click here.